IrisApo13/AI-investment-strategies/TROUBLESHOOTING.md

 **Error:** No signals generated (0 buy/sell signals)

 **Possible causes:**
-- Strategy conditions are too restrictive
+- Strategy conditions are too restrictive (e.g., "RSI < 30 AND Close > SMA_20")
 - Data doesn't meet the strategy criteria
 - Technical indicators have insufficient data (need >50 days for some indicators)
+- ⚠️ **FIXED**: Previous bug where days_since_last_action prevented any signals

 **Solutions:**
+- ✅ **Bug Fixed**: Updated signal generation logic to allow first signal
-- Try with a different ticker
+- Try with a different ticker that has more volatile price action
-- Use longer data periods
+- Use longer data periods (6+ months recommended)
 - The AI will typically improve strategies in subsequent iterations
+- Test with simpler conditions first (e.g., "RSI < 50" instead of "RSI < 30")

 ### 5. Performance Issues